Chief Marketing Officer of Ideamotive. Travel addict and remote work advocate.

-But why big players like Discord or Walmart decided to leverage React Native in their mobile apps?
+But why do big players like Discord or Walmart decide to leverage React Native in their mobile apps?
 Read their stories to find out and to get inspired!

 Want to know even more about React Native?
-We put together this all-in-one guide about our favourite mobile development framework 👇
+We put together this all-in-one guide about our favorite mobile development framework 👇

 For obvious reasons, Facebook has to be mentioned first.
 React Native was created by this social media giant during one of their hackathons and they are the main force behind the development of this framework.